rhalff/objenv/README.md

 The initial object defines what values can be set.

-Occording to the above the following environment variables will be considered:
+According to the above the following environment variables will be considered:

 ```bash
 DATABASE_HOST